ReproNim/module-FAIR-data/_episodes/01-Web-of-Data.md

 * Equivalent to open

 The Linked Data protocol can be fully FAIR, if implemented properly, but as the authors discuss, these technologies may not be optimal for representing certain types of data.
 The authors also explicitly state that FAIR data need not be open data, although it is hard to see how data can be maximally reusable if they are not.
 But even the most ardent open advocates recognize that all data may not be openly shared, particularly in the case where sharing would cause potential harm to either the research subjects or the researcher.
 Because FAIR is aspirational and flexible, it has enjoyed wide endorsement by the US National Institutes of Health, the G20, ELIXIR and H2020.

+> ## Selected External Lesson Material
+> 1. [FAIR Data Principles Explained](https://www.dtls.nl/fair-data/fair-principles-explained/) - a step by step guide through the FAIR data principles
+> 2. An overview on FAIR Data and FAIR Data stewardship, and the roadmap for FAIR Data solutions coordinated by the Dutch Techcentre for Life Sciences: [FAIR data overview](https://www.slideshare.net/lolavo/fair-data-overview)
+{: .callout}

 > ## Exercise (click on the arrow to the right to open)
 >  At the current time, the best way to ensure that your data are FAIR is to deposit them in a database that observes the FAIR principles.
 How do you know if a repository observes FAIR?
 In this exercise, you will visit some repositories and mark them against the principles above to create a FAIR scorecard.
 Here is a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1FMrCRv67DB_cwKpJbpC6TosYCe9PNsUofqJu_TI1qBY/edit#gid=0) that you can use to record your evaluations.